Hollywood still loves its follow-ups – here’s our round-up of 110 (and counting) sequels that are currently being worked on.

 Doctor Strange 2

-Benedict Cumberbatch gets a second standalone Marvel movie, with Doctor Strange In The Multiverse Of Madness given a May 7th 2021 release date.
+Benedict Cumberbatch gets a second standalone Marvel movie, with Doctor Strange In The Multiverse Of Madness.
 Scott Derrickson, who helmed the first film, was set to be back as director, but in early January 2020 departed the film.
-The movie is still expected to shoot in 2020.
+Sam Raimi has now taken over.
+The film is due for release on March 25th 2022.

 Downton Abbey 2